tf-nira/k8s-infra/rancher/on-prem/README.md

   * Run `rke up --update-only` to bring up the changes to the cluster.
 * Removing the whole RKE cluster:
   _This step is only required if you knowingly want to delete existing complete cluster and its dependent binaries._
-  * From the folder cotaining `cluster.yml`, `cluster-rke.state`, `kube-config-cluster.yml` files created while cluster creation, run the below>
+  * From the folder containing `cluster.yml`, `cluster-rke.state`, `kube-config-cluster.yml` files created while cluster creation, run the below>
     ```
     rke remove
     ```